 When doing a home DIY project or working at a construction site, it is vital to use suitable materials for each job.
 However, a common question that often comes up is whether you can use Liquid Nails on cement boards.

-The quick answer is yes.
-Liquid Nails on cement board is perfectly fine as long as you are using it the right way.
-How you use the adhesive on the cement sheets is another matter, though.
+The quick answer is yes, you can use Liquid Nails on cement board.
+It is perfectly fine as long as you are using them the right way.
+How you use the adhesive on the cement sheets is another matter, however.

 That said, we have created the ultimate guide below to answer all your questions and provide some expert tips.